Visit the Columbian College of Arts and Sciences website for application requirements.

 6 credits in elective courses for thesis, 12 credits for non-thesis.

-Electives may focus on a particular policy area (e.g., biomedical/healthcare, urban/welfare, or environmental policy) or may explore varied approaches and policy and policy issues.
+Electives can focus on a particular policy area (e.g., biomedical/healthcare, urban/welfare, or environmental policy) or they can explore varied approaches and policy issues.